• Skip to primary navigation

 Your large wolf-dog will need plenty of food formulated for its size and age.

-Talk with your vet about ensuring they have the right type of nutrition for their size, weight, and age.
+Talk with your vet about ensuring that your pet has the right type of nutrition for its size, weight, and age.

 Specific food blends for puppies, young dogs, and older dogs are available, so it’s relatively easy to match your dog with the right food for them.

-Besides diet, wolf breeds will need a lot of grooming to reduce shedding and keep their coat nice and healthy.
+Besides diet, wolf breeds need extensive grooming to reduce shedding and keep their coats healthy.

-Brushing the undercoat will keep it nice and shiny and prevent matting, which is essential in colder weather.
+Brushing the undercoat will keep it nice and shiny and prevent matting, essential in colder weather.

 How do I know if I want a wolf-dog breed?

-The key takeaway about wolf-breed dogs is that they are large, loyal companions that work well with families.
+The key takeaway about wolf-breed dogs is that they are large, loyal companions who work well with families.

 Their high energy makes them incredibly playful but can also make them a handful to deal with until they are trained.